Aircraft & Jump Pilot Information

 Providing you meet the requirements of the APF Operational Regulations you must undertake a Jump Pilot Authorisation Course and successfully complete written and practical examinations, with an APF approved Examiner.

 The first step is to obtain an APF Jump Pilot Associate Membership, this type of membership is free.
-You can obtain your new membership or renew a previous APF membership via the following link: Jump Pilot Associate Membership Online Application
+You can obtain your new membership or renew a previous APF membership by submitting an M1 application form.
+The M1 Membership Form is located HERE.
+Once completed email to email@example.com for processing.

 Within 1 business day of creating your membership, you will receive an email from the APF with login details to the APF Website.
 If you do not see the email, please check your junk/spam email folder before contacting the APF.
 The email provides all the relevant details as to how to login to the APF website.